ncatlab/nlab-content/pages/9/0/8/7/17809/content.md

 then _supersymmetry_ in the strict sense of the word is super-extension of the [[Poincaré group]] by a [[supergroup]] whose odd-graded component is a [[real structure|real]] [[spin representation]] ("[[Majorana representation]]") of the [[spin group]] in the given dimension.
-The result is called the _[[super Poincaré group]]_ for the given spacetime dimension and choice of real spin representation, the latter also being called the "number of supersymmetries".
+The result is called the _[[super Poincaré group]]_ for the given spacetime dimension and choice of real spin representation, the latter also being called the "[[number of supersymmetries]]".

 Just as -- in the spirit of [[Klein geometry]] -- one recovers [[Minkowski spacetime]] as the [[coset space]] of the [[Poincaré group]] by the [[Lorentz group]], so the coset [[superspace]] of the